How we support our community

 2006-2007 – PROJECT SING

-For the May 2007 concert featuring selections from Brahms’ Opus 52 Liebeslieder Waltzes, student chamber choirs from Wayne High School, Centerville High School, and Sinclair Community College joined in performance with the Bach Society chorus.
-Each of the student choirs also prepared one of the Liebeslieder Waltzes, which they performed on their own during the concert.
-This approach gave these students an invaluable learning experience through public performance of serious choral music, in a foreign language, in a professional environment, and gave the participating schools an opportunity to showcase their music programs.
-This outreach project was made possible through a grant from the Montgomery County Arts and Cultural District.
+We gave student chamber choirs from Wayne High School, Centerville High School, and Sinclair Community College the opportunity to perform serious choral music in a professional environment.
+It also gave participating schools the opportunity to showcase their music programs.
+The project was made possible through a grant from the Montgomery County Arts and Cultural District.